-The statistics in Scotland as at 1 April 2021 are shown below.
+The statistics in Scotland as at 4 April 2021 are shown below.
+These are headline statistics only due to the Easter weekend.

-The First Minister confirmed on Tuesday that planned relaxations to Covid-19 restrictions will all go ahead from Friday 2 April 2021.
+The First Minister confirmed on Tuesday that planned relaxations to Covid-19 restrictions will all go ahead from today.
 Stay at home will be changed to Stay Local, so you must stay in the local authority area where you live, recognising that different rates of infection apply in different council areas.